Optimal General Matchings

-\begin{claim} If $b$ is even and $\Q$ contains a path $\T$ connecting $b$ and $d$ with non-positive weight and such that $\T$ does not go through $c$ or any even end-point of $\Q$, then $\Q'=\Q \cup Z \setminus \T$ is a canonical path w.r.t $M$ having weight greater than $w(\Q)$. \end{claim} \begin{proof} $\Q'$ is a canonical path with the endpoints $a$ and $b$ and weight greater than that of $\Q$. \end{proof}
+\begin{claim} If $\Q$ contains a path $\T$ connecting $c$ and $d$ with non-positive weight and such that $\T$ does not go through any even endpoint of $\Q$, then $\Q'=\Q \cup \R \setminus \T$ is a canonical path w.r.t $M$ having weight greater than $w(\Q)$. \end{claim} \begin{proof} $\Q'$ is a canonical path with the endpoints $a$ and $b$ and weight greater than that of $\Q$. \end{proof}

 \begin{claim} Suppose that $b$ is an even endpoint of $\Q$.
 If $\Q$ contains a cycle $\C$ with non-positive weight going through $b$ and $d$ or $b$ and $c$, then it contains a path $\T$ with non-positive weight such that $\Q_1= \Q \cup \R \setminus \T$ is a canonical path and has weight greater than $w(\Q)$. \end{claim} \begin{proof} If $\C$ does not go through $c$, we partition $\C$ into two paths $\T_1$ and $\T_2$, both with the endpoints $c$ and $b$.
 If $\C$ goes through both $c$ and $d$, then we partition $\C$ into three paths, with endpoints correspondingly, $b$ and $c$, $b$ and $d$ and $c$ and $d$.
 For each one of them it holds that $\Q \cup \R \setminus \T_i$ is a canonical path.
 Clearly at least one of the paths has non-positive weight. \end{proof}